 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each g of cream contains fluorouracil 5% in a vanishing base.
+Each gram of cream contains fluorouracil 5% in a vanishing base.
 Nonmedicinal ingredients: methylparaben, polysorbate 60, propylene glycol, propylparaben, stearyl alcohol, and white petrolatum.

 How should I use this medication?

 Wash the area to be treated with soap and water, then dry the area thoroughly.
 Apply the cream to the affected area twice a day with a nonmetal applicator (e.g., a cotton swab) or while wearing a suitable glove.
 Apply a thin layer, enough to cover the entire affected area of the skin.
 If fingertips are used to apply, wash your hands well with soap and water immediately afterwards.

 Avoid contact with the eyes, eyelids, corners of the nose and mouth, easily irritated areas, or other areas where treatment is not intended.
 If you apply the medication near the eyes, nose, or mouth, take care to avoid getting the medication in these sensitive areas.

 This medication will cause the skin to become severely inflamed and irritated, but continue to use it for the length of time recommended by your doctor, usually for 2 to 4 weeks.
 Complete healing of the treated area may take 1 to 2 months after stopping treatment.
 If the area becomes severely irritated, contact your doctor.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.